gdserafini/data-sciencester/1-introduction/README.md

-# Chapter 1 - Introduction
+# Chapter 1 - Introduction and Chapter 2 - A Pyhton Course (review)